ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/SoftwareDevelopmentGuidlines.rst

 *********

 - Functions should be small
-- Shoudl be smaller then that
+- Should be smaller then that
 - do **one** thing
 - One level of abstraction per function
 - Descriptive names, the function name tells you what it does
 - Do not be afraid to make a name long
 - Function Arguments

     - Zero > One > two > three
     - Use structs for more than two function arguments (e.g., config struct)